 Follow the instructions in this chapter to monitor a specific group of services that interests you by:

-- Selecting these services. - Displaying service breakdowns based on the tiers that are relevant to you. - Drilling down to see more information about your services, such as the state of the monitored components within a tier and see the hosts that are related to it. - Viewing details about your services, such as their state, contents, and dependencies.
+- · Selecting these services. - Displaying service breakdowns based on the Alarms state and SLA state. - · Viewing details about your services, such as their state, contents, and dependencies.

 Selecting the Services You Want to Monitor